IsmaelElsharkawi/SViG/readme.md

-# SViG
+# SViG: A Similarity-thresholded Approach for Vision Graph Neural Networks
-Under review in AAAI
+Under review in WACV

 ## Requirements
 - Pytorch 1.7.1